CHASSIS NUMBER: 860545

 Road registered and carrying its original registration, 170 FPX is a perfect candidate for the Tour Auto, Modena Cento Ore, as well as Le Mans Classic and pre-63 GT.

 Fresh from this year’s Kinrara Trophy at the Goodwood Revival where the car is a regular front-running entrant, it is not only stunning but race proven both in period and in recent times.
-The car comes with current HTP papers and copies of recent magazine articles.
+The car comes with brand new HTP papers (valid until 2028) and copies of recent magazine articles.

 An extremely rare opportunity to acquire an original Jaguar E-type with period competition history.